Halloween Havoc (1993): Event

 In the opening match of the pay-per-view, Ice Train, Charlie Norris and The Shockmaster defeated Harlem Heat (Kole and Kane) and The Equalizer, after the Shockmaster powerslammed Kole.

-During the opening match it was announced that Paul Orndorff would replace the injured Yoshi Kwan in the second match, against Ricky Steamboat.
+Paul Orndorff replaced the injured Yoshi Kwan in the second match, against Ricky Steamboat.
 The Assassin, who came out with Orndorff, put something into his mask and headbutted Steamboat.
 Steamboat was unable to get up from this and ultimately lost via countout.

 In the next match, Lord Steven Regal was defending his WCW World Television Championship against Davey Boy Smith.
 Regal was able to retain his title after the match ended at a time limit draw, after 15 minutes.

 The next match, for the WCW United States Heavyweight Championship, Steve Austin originally thought he defeated Dustin Rhodes, however his feet were on the rope.
 While Austin was looking for the title, Rhodes was able to roll up Austin and record the pinfall victory.
 Following the match Austin attacked Rhodes with the belt.

 The Nasty Boys (Brian Knobbs and Jerry Sags) next won the WCW World Tag Team Championship from Marcus Alexander Bagwell and 2 Cold Scorpio.
 Scorpio hit the 450 splash on Knobbs, however he then got attacked by Sags, enabling Knobbs to pin Scorpio.

-Next Sting was able to roll up Sid Vicious to pick up the victory.
+Next, Sting was able to roll up Sid Vicious to pick up the victory.

 The second to last match was for the WCW International World Heavyweight Championship.
 The champion, Rick Rude was able to successfully retain the title against Ric Flair via disqualification.
 Flair utilized a foreign object on Rude, and as guest referee Terry Taylor began to count the cover by Flair, referee Randy Anderson stopped the match and disqualified Flair.